bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SurveyInstrumentManufacturer_0rqYHwzg5EY9Q2cWqaXGxR/Documentation.md

-Manufacturer of the instrument used in the geophysical survey
+Manufacturer of the instrument used in the geophysical survey.